VegaDeftwing/OpGuidesHugoSrc/content/Music/videosynth.md

 So why still consider it?

 The live code syntax is really, really, **really** good.
-It's high level enough to let you make things very quickly but low level enough not to be limiting in most circumstances.
+It's high level enough to let you make things very quickly, but low level enough not to be limiting in most circumstances.
 Clearly, you can do more in GLSL directly than in Hydra's own language, but it'll take you 10x as long (if not longer) to do it.
 It feels just right.

 Unfortunately, those gripes about recording are major enough that I wasn't quite happy, and so there's [KodeLife](https://hexler.net/kodelife).

 ...
 Yes, yes.
 I know I said "doesn't take me out of the flow to write a shader in {{< button relref="/Engineering/programming/shaders" >}}GLSL/HLSL{{< /button >}}" but once I have the shaders I want set up how I want I can use MIDI to control the parameters I want.
 Getting that set up is annoyingly tedious, but compared to shelling out $450 for Hypno and still needing to throw an increasingly-hard-to-find Raspberry Pi at it, it actually seems rather reasonable.
 Kode life, at least at the time of writing is \$20 so, over 20x cheaper than the Hypno, plus is not at all feature limited to try-before-you-buy other than being nag-ware.
-That's pretty sweet imho.
+That's pretty sweet, imho.

 It wasn't a huge factor into my decision, but KodeLife also supports [Spout](https://spout.zeal.co) for sharing video streams between tools.
 This is pretty sweet if I want to use it with other software visual synths and what not, as it seems like about 3/4 of the video synthesis tools out there (including *most* of the tools on this page) support it.

 Anyway, with my decision made, I needed to make it work for me.
 Unfortunately, in this case that means taking a break from writing C during the week work by writing GLSL during the weekend, but, oh well.

-First part of writing code is always figuring out what you need to write:
+The first part of writing code is always figuring out what you need to write:

 For generators: